UBC-MDS/Group_12_/README.md

   - This function enhances the edges in the image and returns a sharper-looking image.
 At this moment, this function is restricted to gray-scale images only

 - `shrink`:
-  - A function that performs vertical seam carve for image shrinking.
-This function take image input in the form of a matrix.
+  - A function that shrink image size by removing border pixels until desired height and width are reached.
+This function take image input in the form of a 3D matrix.